ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

     | INLINE_FRAGMENT
 ```

 The `directive` keyword in SDL indicates that we're dealing with a directive type declaration.
 The `@` sign also indicates that this is a directive but more from a usage perspective.
 The word `skip` represents the directive's name followed by a pair of parentheses that includes a list of arguments, consisting, in our case, of one argument named `if` of type non-nullable boolean (means it's required).
 The `on` keyword indicates the location where or at which part a directive is applicable, followed by a list of exact locations separated by pipes `|`.
-In the case of `@skip`, we can see that we're dealing with an executable directive because this directive is only applicable to fields, fragment-spreads, and inline-fragments that only exist in GraphQL documents and not in SDL.
+In the case of `@skip`, we can see that we're dealing with an executable directive because this directive is only applicable to fields, fragment-spreads, and inline-fragments.

 ## Usage